DataDog/documentation/content/en/network_monitoring/devices/snmp_traps.md

 - An OID that defines the type of trap
 - "Variables"—that is, a list of pairs (`OID:value`) that provides additional context for the trap.

-Decoding is performed on the Agent side, using a mapping stored on disk under `$<PATH_TO_AGENT_CONF.D>/snmp.d/traps_db/dd_traps_db.json.gz`.
-Datadog supports more than 11k different management information bases (MIBs).
+Decoding is performed on the Agent side, using a mapping stored on disk at `$<PATH_TO_AGENT_CONF.D>/snmp.d/traps_db/dd_traps_db.json.gz`.
+Datadog supports more than 11,000 different management information bases (MIBs).

 ### Mapping format